rrojan/ai-productathon/README.md

 - UI/UX for AI
 > - The most common UI to interface with AI is chat interfaces
-> - Other notable ways are through mediums like voice, user action recording, mobile apps, browser extensions, VSCode plugins, embedable chatbots, API-only, etc
+> - Other notable ways are through mediums like voice, user action recording, mobile apps, browser extensions, VSCode plugins, embedable chatbots, providing public APIs for other people to build apps on top of, etc

 ## What we *are* doing
 - Building amazing products on top of existing solutions